 Goal of the workshop:

-Improve the quality of writing as well as the quality of communication between supervisors and PhD students
+Improve the quality of collaborative writing as well as the quality of communication between supervisors and PhD students

 In this workshop, we will first learn the main writing principles that writers use to write more clearly.
 Then we will practice both identifying where these principles are lacking and giving clear feedback, with the aim of avoiding confusion or misinterpretation among collaborators on a writing project.

 This workshop is open to anyone who is supervising beginning academic writers at the University of Utrecht and other universities and research institutions.
 It is structured as two sessions of three hours each.

 Topics covered include:

 We will also review specific issues brought by the participants.

 I can really recommend the workshop scientific writing for supervisors.
 It shows you how to pinpoint what is wrong in the sentence, rather than just having a vague idea that something is wrong.
 It makes it easier to comment on students' papers in an efficient and time saving manner.
 You learn how to get started with a student and how to have them build up an article step by step.
 And on top of that it refreshes the principles of scientific writing which will improve your own writing skills.
 This all within a short 2 part workshop.
 Rimke Vos